 Big News: The 2023 Law Change

-House Bill 33 changed everything for Ohio homeschoolers.
+Importantly, House Bill 33 changed everything for Ohio homeschoolers.
 Starting in September 2023, you no longer need to test your kids each year.
 Before this change, families had to send test scores or written reports to the superintendent.
-That’s all gone now.
+However, that’s all gone now.

-This makes the Buckeye State one of the most homeschool-friendly places in America.
-It joins Texas and Alaska as states with very little oversight.
-Ohio now trusts parents to educate their children well.
+Consequently, this makes the Buckeye State one of the most homeschool-friendly places in America.
+Indeed, it joins Texas and Alaska as states with very little oversight.
+Therefore, Ohio now trusts parents to educate their children well.

 The old system caused stress for many families.
-Some kids don’t test well.
-Others follow paths that don’t match grade-level standards.
-Now parents can focus on learning, not paperwork.
+For example, some kids don’t test well.
+Similarly, others follow paths that don’t match grade-level standards.
+Fortunately, now parents can focus on learning, not paperwork.

-How to Start Homeschooling in Ohio: Step by Step
+How to Homeschool in Ohio: Step by Step Guide

 Step 1: Send Your Notification

-Before you start teaching at home, you must tell your local school district.
-Send a letter to the superintendent with:
+First, before you start teaching at home, you must tell your local school district.
+Simply send a letter to the superintendent with:

-Send this notice in the first week of your school year.
-Most families send it in August.
-Keep a copy for your records.
-Some districts have their own forms, so check your district’s website first.
+Then, send this notice in the first week of your school year.
+Typically, most families send it in August.
+Additionally, keep a copy for your records.
+However, some districts have their own forms, so check your district’s website first.
+For reference, the Ohio Revised Code Section 3321.04 outlines all notification requirements.

 Step 2: Pick Your Curriculum

-Ohio tells you what subjects to teach, but not how to teach them.
-You have total freedom to choose:
+Next, Ohio tells you what subjects to teach, but not how to teach them.
+Essentially, you have total freedom to choose:

-There’s no wrong answer here.
-Use what fits your child and your teaching style.
-Some families spend months picking the perfect curriculum.
-Others just dive in and adjust as they go.
-Both approaches work fine.
+Basically, there’s no wrong answer here.
+Simply use what fits your child and your teaching style.
+For instance, some families spend months picking the perfect curriculum.
+Alternatively, others just dive in and adjust as they go.
+Either way, both approaches work fine.

 Step 3: Teach 900 Hours Per Year

-Ohio law requires 900 hours of teaching each year.
-That sounds like a lot, but it breaks down easily:
+Then, Ohio law requires 900 hours of teaching each year.
+Admittedly, that sounds like a lot, but it breaks down easily:

-You don’t have to track every minute.
-No one checks your logs.
-But some families like to keep simple records anyway.
-A quick note in a planner works great.
+Importantly, you don’t have to track every minute.
+Indeed, no one checks your logs.
+However, some families like to keep simple records anyway.
+Essentially, a quick note in a planner works great.

-Keep in mind that homeschool often takes less time than public school.
-Without bus rides, lunch lines, and class changes, you can cover more material faster.
+Furthermore, keep in mind that homeschool often takes less time than public school.
+Specifically, without bus rides, lunch lines, and class changes, you can cover more material faster.

 Required Subjects in Ohio